 A national Lynch syndrome registry

-Lead Researchers: Professor Sir John Burn and Dr Jem Rashbass
+Lead researchers: Professor Sir John Burn and Dr Jem Rashbass

 Location: Newcastle University